Naval Air Station Pensacola: Civilian employment

-From its foundation until the Civil War enslaved labor was extensively utilized at Pensacola Navy Yard.
-In May 1829 the monthly Pensacola Navy Yard list of mechanics and labors enumerates a total of 87 employees, of which 37 were enslaved laborers.
+From its foundation until the Civil War, enslaved labor was extensively utilized at Pensacola Navy Yard.
+In May 1829, the monthly Pensacola Navy Yard list of mechanics and laborers enumerates a total of 87 employees, of whom 37 were enslaved laborers.
 Pensacola Navy Yard was built with enslaved labor.
-Captain Lewis Warrington the first commandant of the Pensacola Navy Yard complained to the Board of Navy Commissioners "neither laborers nor mechanics are to be obtained here."
-As early as April 1826 Warrington had requested and received permission to hire enslaved labor, " for I would recommend the employment of black laborers in preference to white, as they suit this climate better, are less liable to change, more easily controlled, more temperate, and more will actually do more work."
-Even after Warrington was finally able to get skilled white journeymen mechanics from Norfolk, he asked for and received permission to continue utilizing enslaved labor since due to the unhealthy conditions and poor pay white laborers simply would not remain at the new naval station.
-As a consequence Pensacola Navy agent Samuel R. Overton advertised for 38 enslaved workers promising local slaveholders "17 dollars per month with common Navy Rations."
-The bondsman's names are found on the May 1829 list of navy yard employees.
+Captain Lewis Warrington, the first commandant of the Pensacola Navy Yard, complained to the Board of Navy Commissioners, "neither laborers nor mechanics are to be obtained here."
+As early as April 1826, Warrington had requested and received permission to hire enslaved labor, "for I would recommend the employment of black laborers in preference to white, as they suit this climate better, are less liable to change, more easily controlled, more temperate, and more will actually do more work."
+Even after Warrington was finally able to get skilled white journeymen mechanics from Norfolk, he asked for and received permission to continue utilizing enslaved labor, since due to the unhealthy conditions and poor pay white laborers simply would not remain at the new naval station.
+As a consequence, Pensacola Navy agent Samuel R. Overton advertised for 38 enslaved workers, promising local slaveholders "17 dollars per month with common Navy Rations."
+The bondsmen's names are found on the May 1829 list of navy yard employees.
 To allay slaveholder concerns, Commandant William Compton Bolton advertised that enslaved workers would have the benefit of medical attention at no charge at the shipyard hospital.

-Pensacola was not the first to use enslaved labor, Washington Navy Yard established 1799 and soon after at Gosport Navy Yard in Virginia both employed enslaved labor.
+Pensacola was not the first to use enslaved labor; Washington Navy Yard, established in 1799, and soon after, Gosport Navy Yard in Virginia, both employed enslaved labor.
 The enslaved quickly "constituted a majority of the employees at the shipyard.
 They performed nearly every task required including ship construction and repair, carpentry, blacksmithing, bricklaying and general labor."
-While not explicitly stated in Pensacola Navy Yard log entries, enslaved black workers were listed as “laborers” while white workers were categorized as belonging to “the ordinary.”(see thumbnail: station log entries, 1 July 1836).
-The payrolls of Pensacola Navy Yard reflect that enslaved laborers were leased from prominent members of local Pensacola society.
+While not explicitly stated in Pensacola Navy Yard log entries, enslaved black workers were listed as "laborers" while white workers were categorized as belonging to "the ordinary" (see thumbnail: station log entries, 1 July 1836).